prasad-guntakinda/linux/LFCS-Certification/02_Operations_Deployment/README.md

 - As mentioned in the intro, cronand anacronare meant to run jobs that repeat periodically.
 But the utility called "at" is used to schedule jobs that only need to run once.

-## 7. Package Manager:

----

-## RHEL Package Management: RPM, Repositories, YUM & DNF
+## 7. RHEL Package Management: RPM, Repositories, YUM & DNF

 This section explains core concepts of package management on RHEL-like systems: RPM packages, repositories, and the high-level tools `yum` and `dnf` used to install, update and manage packages.